The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 \subsection{Calibration procedure}

 The readout of the SCT barrel modules is binary, meaning there is only a hit or no-hit information depending on whether the current pulse generated by a charged particle passing through the silicon sensor is above or below the threshold set.
 Since the analog information of the signal pulse is not recorded, a good calibration of the ABCD3TA chips on the SCT module is essential.
-For this purpose, the chip contains an internal calibration circuit that enables to simulate a hit in a strip.
-Each channel of the readout ASIC has a \SI{100}{\femto\coulomb} calibration capacitor connected to its input.
+For this purpose, the chip contains an internal calibration circuit that enables to simulate a hit pulse in a strip.
+Each channel of the readout ASIC has a \SI{100}{\femto F} calibration capacitor connected to its input.
 An internal 8-bit DAC and chopper circuit are used to generate a voltage pulse that is sent to the calibration capacitor, thus by-passing the sensor strips.
 The amplitude of the calibration pulse can be set in the range from 0 to \SI{160}{\milli\volt} (corresponding to input charges up to \SI{16}{\femto\coulomb}), and its delay with respect to the clock phase can be adjusted in 64 steps within 50\,ns.
-Every fourth channel can be tested simultaneously.

-The calibration of the chips mostly relies on so-called {\em threshold scans} (see~\cref{f:scurve}), in which the discriminator threshold is varied in discrete steps and a set of well defined fixed-amplitude calibration charges is sent at each step.
+The calibration of the chips mostly relies on so-called {\em threshold scans} (see~\cref{f:scurve}), in which the discriminator threshold (differential voltage generated from an internal 8-bit DAC in the range from 0 to 640 mV) is varied in discrete steps and a set of well defined fixed-amplitude calibration charges is sent at each step.
 The hit occupancy, defined as the fraction of injected signals above threshold, is computed for each readout channel at each threshold point.
-Since the signal amplitude is convoluted with Gaussian electronics noise, the hit occupancy does not follow an ideal step function but is smeared out to give rise to the so-called {\em s-curve}.
+Since the signal amplitude is convoluted with Gaussian electronics noise, the hit occupancy does not follow an ideal step function along the threshold setting.
+The distribution behaves as the so-called {\em s-curve}.
 The threshold at which the occupancy is 50\% is called the $vt_\text{50}$ point and corresponds to the input charge amplitude.
-The width of the distribution is the noise at the discriminator output.
-The calibration procedure implemented for the FASER tracker largely follows that established by the ATLAS SCT collaboration~\cite{SCT-calib}, which has been extensively used during past years to perform the electrical characterization of the SCT modules.
-Typically, several tests / scans are run in sequence, and the chip parameters are updated along the sequence.
-A typical calibration sequence is listed below.
+The width of the Gaussian distribution (determined from a fit to the s-curve function) is the noise at the discriminator output.